sleeptoken/zettelkasten/Remote Thought/Building Android POC app.md

 ### Decompiling apps

 we use `jadx` for decomplication
-- apk - this is a file that contains all the other files necessary to install and run our app
+- `.apk` - this is a file that contains all the other files necessary to install and run our app
-- when publishing on play store we upload a .aad(Android App Bundle) these bundles are like .apks, but contain a lot more information. this allows the play store to generate optimized .apks for users.
+- when publishing on play store we upload a `.aad(Android App Bundle)` these bundles are like `.apks`, but contain a lot more information. this allows the play store to generate optimized `.apks` for users.
+> look at android manifest files first cause that tells us about the exposed attack surface